 - Excellent video quality, even for ultra-low-latency, and/or low-bit-rate video streaming.

-After eighteen years providing image and video compression IP—with hundreds of successful customers shipping millions of media products—these are in many ways the best we've ever offered.
+After nineteen years providing image and video compression IP—with hundreds of successful customers shipping millions of media products—these are in many ways the best we've ever offered.

 Read about them below, see each core's product page, and contact Sales to learn more or get a reference design board for quick evaluation.